 Even though the music industry is littered with cautionary tales of legendary artists who signed away their rights, it still exists as an option for songwriters with a back catalog of bankable songs.
 Songwriters in need of quick cash can work directly with private catalog buyers (often traditional publishing companies or investment firms), or use a platform like Royalty Exchange, who will auction off some or all of their songs to the highest bidder.

 Some songwriters claim they have received buyouts equal to a 10-year advance on royalties, and have been able to use the money wisely to develop their career.
 Bear in mind, though, that once you sell the rights to your intellectual property, you waive the right to collect any future royalties it may generate.

 In an increasingly DIY industry, crowdfunding has also become a popular source of working capital, for better or for worse.
 Songwriters and musicians use platforms like Kickstarter or Patreon to promote projects they believe in and offer incentives to potential investors, such as a thank you in the liner notes, a signed copy of a finished album, or exclusive content throughout the year.

 The truth behind advances is simple: They’re situational, and all the pros and cons around them should be heavily considered before making a final decision.
 As alluring as they may seem, these potential fixes to your financial situation are often short-term.
 Be sure to weigh the need versus the want so you’re not stuck in an even trickier financial situation in the future.

 Songtrust offers pipeline advances on a case-by-case basis.
-If you'd like to request a royalty advance consultation, submit a request.
 Note this is not a publishing advance; it’s an advance on royalties in your Songtrust account.